chenbry7/Data_Analytics_Engineering_Portfolio/Spotify_Audio_Features_Analysis/README.md

 ## Limitations and next steps

-- Recorded Power BI review covers report configuration and supplied screenshots; live refresh and exhaustive filter testing remain unverified.
+- Report configuration and screenshot review are complete; Power BI Desktop refresh and full interactive acceptance have also passed, as confirmed by the project author.
 - Preserve FA boundary/bootstrap caveats in report captions and interpretation.
 - Do not infer time trends, market share or user recommendation outcomes from this catalog snapshot.
 - Treat source load timestamps as pipeline events, not Spotify observation dates.